karlstolley/drc-accessible-images/README.md

 ## ARIA Attributes

-But it’s possible to create even stronger accessible structural associations between `<figure>` and `<figcaption>`, as well as point to related content elsewhere on the page, through the use of [Accessible Rich Internet Application (ARIA) attributes](http://www.w3.org/TR/wai-aria/states_and_properties).
+But it’s possible to enhance HTML5’s native structural associations between `<figure>` and `<figcaption>`, as well as point to related content elsewhere on the page, by including [Accessible Rich Internet Application (ARIA) attributes](http://www.w3.org/TR/wai-aria/states_and_properties).
+ARIA attributes are in active development by the W3C’s Web Accessibility Initiative group, the same group responsible for the Web Content Accessibility Guidelines mentioned above.
+There is also a specification in development for [ARIA in HTML](http://www.w3.org/TR/html-aria/), which when complete will clarify the use of ARIA alongside HTML’s native semantics.
+But there is no need to wait for that specification.
+ARIA can be used in HTML immediately.

-MORE ABOUT WTF THESE ARE, DEVELOPMENT OF [ARIA IN HTML SPEC](http://www.w3.org/TR/html-aria/).
-NOT PALPABLE CONTENT, BUT POINT TO CONTENT THAT IS PALPABLE -> HANDLE IN DESIGN SECTION.

-The first ARIA attribute to enhance this example is [`aria-labelledby`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) (note the British English spelling of *labelled*).
-The value of that attribute must be a unique ID assigned to some other element.
-In this case, `<figcaption>` serves as the label, so I’ve added `id="flower-caption"` to it, and then written `flower-caption` as the value of `aria-labelledby`:
+The first ARIA attribute to enhance the example code in this post is [`aria-labelledby`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) (note the British English spelling of *labelled*, with two Ls).
+The value of that attribute must be a unique ID assigned to some other element whose contents labels the image.
+In this case, the brief `<figcaption>` serves as the label, so I’ve added `id="flower-caption"` to it, and then written `flower-caption` as the value of `aria-labelledby` on the `<figure>` element:

     <figure class="photo" aria-labelledby="flower-caption">
       <img src="flowers.jpg" alt="Photo of flowers." />